 Move I did.
 Texas is a big state, but I always wanted more than what I grew up with.
 This deep longing to go outside the bubble came around the time I was in college.
 I was fascinated by Europe after taking a 3 month backpacking trip and visiting 8 countries in an exhaustive, whirlwind tour.
 I discovered my love of Euro-pop music, contemporary fashion, old world architecture and the Swedish culture (I was a huge Ace of Base fan back in the 90s).
 Somehow, I knew I wanted to be with a Swede.
 The opportunity came when I met a small-town, Swedish exchange student and he literally rocked my world.
 Fast forward 20+ years later, and amazingly, we are still together.
 We have trekked the globe – honeymooning in Kenya, soaking in baths in Hungary, living in India and viewing volcanoes in the Philippines.
 The adventure still continues to this day.

 After living in Sweden for several years and moving around the U.S., we wanted the best of both worlds and decided to try and live in Canada.
 It was certainly a compromise of both types of political systems, but we are super glad that we decided to come here.
 Luckily, my husband received a lucrative job offer in Canada, so we moved to Toronto.
-We now reside in the bustling and exciting area of Yonge and Eglinton with our adorable daughter and her 2 cute guinea pigs.
+We now reside in the bustling and exciting area of midtown with our lovely daughter, doggy-daughter Marshmallow and Mochi the hamster.
 Life is sweet.

 Continue to read about